MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ### Request credit extension

-In the case of simple or important overage, and when an additional purchase and/or reallocation of credit can't be done in a timely manner, makers in AI Builder and admins in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/home) can request a free credit extension.
+In the case of simple or important overage, and when another purchase and/or reallocation of credit can't be done in a timely manner, makers in AI Builder and admins in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/home) can request a free credit extension.

 To perform the following actions, select **Request extension** in the overage banner in AI Builder or [Power Platform admin center](https://admin.powerplatform.microsoft.com/home):